-How to Find African American Adoptive Parents for Your Baby
+How Do I Find African American Adoptive Parents for My Baby?

-Lifetime Adoption can help you find the perfect African American adoptive parents for your baby.
-Lifetime works with many African American adoptive couples and single adoptive mothers who are eager to welcome an African American baby into their family.
+Lifetime Adoption can help you find just the right African American adoptive parents for your baby.
+Lifetime works with many adoptive couples and single adoptive mothers who are eager to welcome a Black baby into their family.

 Adoption Gives You Choices

 Lifetime Adoption wants to make the adoption process as simple as possible for you.
-With today’s adoptions, you’re in the driver’s seat.
-You can choose everything in your adoption plan, including choosing your baby’s adoptive parents.
+With today’s adoptions, you can decide everything in your adoption plan, including who your baby’s adoptive parents will be.
 Some birth parents feel strongly about the race of their child’s adoptive parents.
 If this is important to you, we can help you find a family that you’re comfortable with.

-Your Adoption Coordinator will answer all your questions and give you any necessary information you need, but the decisions about your child’s adoption are really up to you.
-The three main choices that modern adoption gives you include your baby’s adoptive parents, the type of future contact you’d like to have, and how things go in the hospital when it comes time for you to deliver.
+Your Adoption Coordinator will answer all your questions and give you any necessary information.
+However, the decisions about your child’s adoption and future are really up to you.
+The three main choices you have with open adoption include:

 Your Baby’s Adoptive Parents

-In today’s adoptions, you’re able to choose the adoptive family for your baby.
 Your values about race are important to Lifetime Adoption.
-Our sister site, African American Adoptions Online, was uniquely created to provide African American birth mothers the opportunity to find adoptive parents of their ethnicity.
-Of course, besides race, there may be some other preferences about the adoptive family you should consider, including:
+Of course, besides race, there may be some other preferences about the adoptive family you should consider:

-• Do you want an adoptive family that lives in your state, or in your area?
+• Do you want an adoptive family that lives in your state or your area?

 • Do you want a stay-at-home parent for your child?